Update: Since this article was first written, all the content from the NBS National BIM Library has moved across to NBS Source.

-In this article, Stephen Hamil examines COBie and discusses the role of CAD and master specification systems in creating this data model.
+In this article, Stephen Hamil examines COBie and discusses the role of BIM design tools and master specification systems in creating this data model.
 This article is aimed at construction professionals who work on government projects and clients in the private sector interested in this approach.

 “For the first year, the total software requirement is Excel”

 Paul Morrell, Chief Government Construction Advisor

 He was talking about COBie – a spreadsheet data format that contains digital information about a building in as complete and as useful a form as possible.
 In short, COBie is a Building Information Model (BIM).

 An exact definition of COBie is included in Appendix 10 on page 59 of the Strategy Paper for the Government Construction Client Group , published in March 2011.
 An Implementation and Mobilisation Task Group is now establishing how the COBie methodology can be tailored for Government requirements.

 Looking further at this strategy paper it reads:

 In order to improve the measurement and management of public assets, it is recommended that public clients request that specific information be delivered by the supply chain.
 The specified information set, called COBie, delivers consistent and structured asset information useful to the owner-operator for post-occupancy decision-making.